Heroku vs Microsoft Azure

 2014.
 Following SAP and Oracle, IBM jumps to Microsoft Azure

-Microsoft already partnered with SAP and Oracle on its cloud-computing platform.
-And now IBM becomes the latest partner in Microsoft's enterprise software layer.
-According to the deal, companies will make IBM middleware such as WebSphere Liberty, MQ, and DB2 available on Microsoft Azure.
-Windows Server and SQL Server will be offered on IBM Cloud.
-Microsoft .NET runtime will become available for IBM’s Bluemix cloud development platform.
-So, now Microsoft can boast about having the Big Four on its cloud platform for enterprises.
+Microsoft has formed partnerships with SAP and Oracle for its cloud-computing platform, and now IBM has joined as the newest partner in Microsoft's enterprise software layer.
+As part of the agreement, IBM middleware, including WebSphere Liberty, MQ, and DB2, will be accessible on Microsoft Azure, while IBM Cloud will offer Windows Server and SQL Server.
+Additionally, Microsoft's .NET runtime will be made available on IBM's Bluemix cloud development platform.
+With these collaborations, Microsoft can proudly claim to have the Big Four integrated into its enterprise-focused cloud platform.

 2014.
 Microsoft Azure appliance makes comeback

-Microsoft is launching a new Azure appliance that companies or service providers can deploy in their own data centers.
-Called the Cloud Platform System, the new appliance will run the same Azure APIs, services, hypervisor, and everything as the Azure public cloud and will be able to connect easily to the Azure public cloud.
-The appliance is especially interesting considering Microsoft’s previous dabbling into the idea of Azure appliances.
-It has previously floated the idea of selling appliances to a few large service provider partners such as HP, and even launched a program to help web hosts to launch their own versions of Azure.
-Both of them appear to have fallen along the wayside for various business and technological reasons, but now the appliance is back.
+Microsoft is introducing a fresh Azure appliance that enables companies or service providers to implement it within their own data centers.
+Dubbed the Cloud Platform System, this novel appliance will operate using identical Azure APIs, services, hypervisor, and all other components as the Azure public cloud, while effortlessly establishing connections with the Azure public cloud.
+Notably, Microsoft's past exploration of Azure appliances adds to the appeal of this appliance.
+Previously, the company had contemplated selling appliances to select large service provider partners, like HP, and had even launched a program to assist web hosts in launching their own versions of Azure.
+However, both initiatives seemed to have been abandoned due to various business and technological factors.
+Nevertheless, the appliance has made a resurgence.